Can Emotional Trauma Cause Physical Symptoms?

 Where the emotions get stuck really depends on the individual and how they react to the emotion.
 Do they deny it, are they ashamed by it, do they project it, do they try to control it or get angry at having it… all these play a part in how the suppressed emotion manifests in the body and through your health.
 So it’s impossible to say it will be the same for everyone as context here is important.

-I did a reading on a client a while back, she wanted to know what was the cause of her arthritis at such a young age, I think she was in her mid-30s.
+I did a Soul Reading on a client a while back, she wanted to know what was the cause of her arthritis at such a young age, I think she was in her mid-30s.
 When I tuned into her body, in particular arthritis, I felt anger, I could feel her body recoil and hold back trying to hide her emotion.
 I could feel that she was trying to ‘control’ her reaction of anger when she was not able to control people but men in particular.
 Instead, she would repress the anger and disconnect from it to try to numb it out almost pretending she was not angry to ‘play it cool’ although it would come out as passive-aggressive comments and behaviour.
 She confirmed her reaction and said she didn’t want people to perceive her as “angry” so instead held it all inside but the cost of not processing her emotion was painful joints which was only progressively getting worse.

 So literally speaking your body is your subconscious mind.
 Your body, or should I say your health, reflects all the emotions you have suppressed over time, that are stuck or trapped ‘dying’ to get out!